liam-bates/auto_maint/README.md

 The app utilizes Flask, SQLAlchemy, Postgres and SMTP to function, in addition to a number of other extensions.

 I personally host a working version of the app on a free Heroku dyno [here](http://auto-maint.liam-bates.com).
-Using Heroku Scheduler the app runs a the notification script daily to ensure that users are reminded of required vehicle maintenace even if the app dyno is sleeping.
+Using Heroku Scheduler the app runs a notification script daily to ensure that users are reminded of required vehicle maintenace even if the app dyno is sleeping.